LucHermitte/lh-cpp/doc/lh-cpp-readme.txt

 nothing.
 To-do: support C++11 copy inhibition syntax
 To-do: support C++11 move-construction and move-assignement.
-To-do: doxygen headers shall not be hardcoded in the template-file the way they are

 The variation points are:
 - |(bg):[{ft}_]dox_CommentLeadingChar|, |(bg):[{ft}_]dox_TagLeadingChar|,